“If you can cut the people off from their history, then they can be easily persuaded.”– Karl Marx

 Why this is important–to believers and non-believers–is that, like any idea, it has consequences.

 If we are to believe (or be subconsciously affected by that belief’s representations around us) that we just go to a disembodied heaven after we die, it perhaps becomes easier to dismiss life on earth as a passing inconvenience at best, or a great evil at worst.

 To return to the discussion above of Sweden and the general state of the West: dismissal of life on earth can open the door to meaninglessness.
 The depths of meaninglessness maim one’s desire to steward life and continue nourishing traditions for future generations.

-This applies to the non-believer as well because, like it or not, Christianity has tremendously shaped the discourse, language, and ideas of European, Western culture; modern secular humanism can be seen as a bastardized, godless version of Christianity.
+This applies to the non-believer as well because, like it or not, Christian thought has shaped the discourse, language, and ideas of European, Western culture; modern secular humanism can be seen as a bastardized, godless version of Christianity.

 As an historical aside– we can also argue that the Western mind and spirit used Christianity as a vessel (because myth and religion stimulate our emotions in a way that mere intellectualizing cannot) to propagate and develop itself.

 Either way you slice it, informed and relevant contemporary conversations, rooted in the real questions and ideas that our cultures have struggled with, are necessary to renew Western vitality.
 This will help right our rudderless ship currently spinning out of control.

 I take as a given that the above discussion of different views on the afterlife, and how those views motivate us in the here and now, are complex.

 Of course, a belief in nothing after death can lead to even more meaninglessness than the idea of a far away and disconnected heaven.
 But believing in nothing after death can also motivate some people to make the most of this life.
 And many good things have been done in the name of trying to “get in” to heaven.